Zondax/fvm-as-sdk/README.md

 For more information, please refer to the FVM Specs [context-and-goals web page](https://github.com/filecoin-project/fvm-specs#context-and-goals).

+### FVM architecture
+**The native FVM runtime is WebAssembly (WASM), and users can technically write actors in any programming that compiles to WASM.**
+However, there are language-specific overheads that users need to be aware of (e.g. runtime, garbage collection, stdlibs, etc.) They affect the WASM output leading to bloated WASM bytecode and inefficient execution.
+There will be on-chain code size limits to consider too.

+Rust is the primary language recommendation for writing efficient user-defined actors.
+Hence, the reference FVM SDK is built in Rust.

+For more information, please refer to the FVM Specs [architecture web page](https://github.com/filecoin-project/fvm-specs/blob/main/01-architecture.md).

+### What is WebAssembly?
+WebAssembly (abbreviated Wasm) is a binary instruction format for a stack-based virtual machine.
+Wasm is designed as a portable compilation target for programming languages, enabling deployment on the web for client and server applications.
+Some of its features are:
+- Efficient and fast
+- Safe
+- Open and debuggabl
+- Part of the open web platform

+For more information, please refer to the [WebAssembly web page](https://webassembly.org).

 ### What is AssemblyScript?
 AssemblyScript compiles a variant of TypeScript (opens new window) (a typed superset of JavaScript) to WebAssembly (opens new window) using Binaryen